Nepal income tax brackets 2082/83: a salaried person's cheat sheet

 Effective rate on gross: 14.6%.
 Effective rate on taxable: 18.4%.
 Marginal rate: 30%.

-A useful intuition: the 30% marginal slab covers the Rs 10–20 lakh range of taxable income.
-For a salaried worker maxing the retirement deduction, that corresponds roughly to gross salary of Rs 15–30 lakh per year (Rs 1.25–2.5 lakh per month).
+A useful intuition: the 30% marginal slab covers taxable income from Rs 10 lakh to Rs 20 lakh.
+For a salaried worker maxing the retirement deduction, that maps roughly to gross salary of Rs 15–30 lakh per year (Rs 1.25–2.5 lakh per month).
 Most senior individual contributors and middle managers in Kathmandu sit in this band.

 When the 36% and 39% surcharges actually kick in

-The 36% bracket (30% + 20% surcharge) starts at taxable income of Rs 20 lakh — that's gross salary of roughly Rs 30 lakh per year (Rs 2.5 lakh/month) for a SSF-enrolled earner using the full Rs 5 lakh retirement deduction.
+The 36% bracket (30% + 20% surcharge) starts at taxable income of Rs 20 lakh.
+That's gross salary of roughly Rs 30 lakh per year (Rs 2.5 lakh/month) for an SSF-enrolled earner using the full Rs 5 lakh retirement deduction.

-These are relatively rare for individual salaried workers in Nepal but increasingly common for tech employees on USD payroll converted to NPR, for senior bank executives, and for medical specialists.
-The marginal rate matters: at 39%, every Rs 100 of additional gross compensation produces Rs 61 of take-home.
+These tiers are still rare for individual salaried workers in Nepal but increasingly common for tech employees on USD payroll converted to NPR, senior bank executives, and medical specialists.
+Marginal rate matters: at 39%, every Rs 100 of additional gross compensation produces Rs 61 of take-home.
 Bonus structure, equity compensation, and timing of one-off payouts genuinely matter at this income.

 The female 10% rebate — applied where, exactly

-Worked example for the same Rs 1,00,000/month (Rs 12 lakh) earner above, but as a female sole filer:
+Worked example for the same Rs 1,00,000/month (Rs 12 lakh) earner above, this time as a female sole filer:

 - Calculated tax (from above): Rs 40,000